carlosjennings1991/stock-analysis/README.md

 ## Stock Performance

-Turns out 2017 was a pretty good year for these 12, and 2018? - Not so much.
+Here are those two years shown side by side

 ![stocks from both years](https://github.com/carlosjennings1991/stock-analysis/blob/main/Resources/Stocks_2017_and_2018.png)

+First glance tells us a few things.

+- 2017 was a pretty good year for these twelve
+- 2018 was a pretty *bad* year for these twelve
+- Enphase Energry Inc. (ENPH) has the strongest performance